Construction of Capacity-Achieving Lattice Codes: Polar Lattices: Design Examples

 \section{Design Examples}

-In this section, we give design examples of polar lattices based on one and two-dimensional partition chains, with and without the power constraint.
+In this section, we give design examples of polar lattices with and without the power constraint.
 The design follows the equal-error-probability rule.
 Multistage SC decoding is applied.
 Since the complexity of SC decoding is $O(N\log N)$, the overall decoding complexity is $O(rN\log N)$.